dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

 -   The `set` function updates the current value to the numeric value you specify as an argument.

-This tutorial provides a simple example of how you can increment a counter by calling functions on a deployed canister.
+This guide provides a simple example of how you can increment a counter by calling functions on a deployed canister.
 By calling the function to increment a value multiple times, you can verify that the variable state—that is, the value of the variable between calls—persists.

-Like the other sample dapps, this tutorial demonstrates a simple, but realistic, workflow in which you perform the following steps:
+Like the other sample dapps, this guide demonstrates a simple, but realistic, workflow in which you perform the following steps:

 -   Create a new project.